Manage multiple versions of an API service#

 Whether you have single or multiple generations of an API service, you’ll need to be able to monitor all API services in production.
 Monitoring an API service has many facets to it, including model evaluations, model comparisons, and drift analysis.
 We’ll address this topic in the Production Monitoring course.

-For now, we can take a quick peak at the currently-deployed API service in the Unified Monitoring page.
+For now, you can take a quick peak at the currently deployed API service in the Unified Monitoring page.

 Important